stefanistrate/dotfiles/README.md

 ## Snapshots

-Currently, the following system info is periodically saved into this repo, to facilitate future system recoveries:
+Periodically, the following system info is saved into the [snapshots](snapshots) folder, to facilitate future system recoveries:

-* The list of installed applications (macOS).
+- The list of installed applications (macOS).
-* The list of installed fonts (macOS).
+- The list of installed fonts (macOS).
-* The list of installed Homebrew packages (macOS).
+- The list of installed Homebrew packages (macOS).

 ## Licenses

-* Most configs are licensed under the [MIT License](LICENSE.md) by Ștefan Istrate.
+Configs are licensed under the [MIT License](LICENSE.md) by Ștefan Istrate, except for:

-* [`tools/vim/after/indent/python.vim`](tools/vim/after/indent/python.vim) is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) by Google LLC.
+- [`managed_tools/vim/after/indent/python.vim`](managed_tools/vim/after/indent/python.vim): licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) by Google LLC.